|Monsanto MAN1 LED Display (MAN-1, MAN1A) ||

 Monsanto MAN1A (14-pin red epoxy DIP)

-The MAN-1 is generally considered to be the world's first production seven-segment LED display.
-Following the introduction of the MAN1, the now-familiar seven-segment LED rapidly took over the world, wiping out the demand for Nixie tubes, Minitrons, Panaplex displays, and many other display technologies in a single blow.
-Each segment of the MAN-1 is made up of two silicon wafers, which each contain four diode elements.
-With the inclusion of a decimal point, the entire display contains 57 separate light emitting sectors, which is quite a lot compared to modern displays which typically only use a single diode for each segment, or even a single etched die for each character.
-The MAN-1's first-generation diode technology results in a very dim display, but the virtual immortality of LED technology was a drastic improvement over the incandescent Minitron displays and complex gas-filled devices it was designed to compete with.
+The Monsanto MAN-1 is generally considered to be the world's first production seven-segment LED display.
+Following the introduction of the MAN1, the now-familiar seven-segment LED rapidly took over the world, wiping out the demand for Nixie tubes, Panaplex displays, Minitrons, and nearly every other display technology in a single blow.
+Each segment of the MAN-1 is made up of a pair of silicon dies, which have been mounted to a printed circuit substrate and buried in clear epoxy.
+Each die is masked in such a way as to divide the light output into four separate dots, which is what gives the MAN1 its characteristic bitmapped appearance.
+The MAN1 also includes a decimal point, which is made from what appears to be a single MV1 die.
+The MAN-1's first-generation diode technology results in a very dim display, but the virtual immortality of LED technology showed a potential that Nixie's and incandescent displays could not hope to compete with.

 Soon after the release of the MAN-1, Monsanto introduced a modified version, the MAN-1A.
 The MAN-1A is identical in functionality and basic construction to a standard MAN-1, but has a dark red epoxy case which does a great deal to hide the display's ugly internal construction.